This blog has been updated to reflect recent changes in the Brexit process

 If the UK leaves the EU without a deal, EU countries may not recognise UK issued community licences.
 The UK’s participation in the Interbus Agreement through EU membership would also cease.
 The UK intends to re-join Interbus as an independent member as soon as possible thereafter.
 This would enable UK operators to run occasional routes into the EU.

 The Government is confident in its ability to negotiate favourable deals post-Brexit to preserve the ability of UK lorry drivers to travel across the EU.
 There is also a range of permit and licence options available.
 We will have to wait until more negotiations have taken place to see how lorry drivers will be affected.

 Car Insurance for UK Vehicles in the EU After Brexit

-Under the current rules, you don’t need a motor insurance Green Card in order to drive in the EU.
-A motor insurance Green Card is evidence of motor insurance cover when driving abroad.
+Whilst it is not mandatory to carry a motor insurance Green Card under the current rules in order to drive in the EU it may be worthwhile to do so as the Green Card is evidence of motor insurance cover when driving abroad

 Will my car insurance still apply abroad after Brexit?

 If we end up with a no-deal Brexit and the European Commission doesn’t come to a decision on handling drivers of UK registered vehicles, you will need to carry a motor insurance Green Card when driving in the EU and EEA.